-In any instance in which a person is injured, and even badly, recovery is nearly impossible unless all of the exact and accurate facts are produced in the course of trying to recover.
+In any instance in which a person is injured, and even worse, recovery is nearly impossible unless all of the exact and accurate facts are produced in the course of trying to recover.

 Depending on the case, these essential facts can be locations, dates, people involved, and more.

 In this case, Williams v.
 City of Atlanta, the complaint was straightforward and should have led to a recovery for the victim.

 The victim, in this case, was walking down the road in Atlanta when he stepped into an uncovered water meter hole.

 He was injured as a result and brought suit against the city after contacting an Atlanta wrongful death lawyer.

 However, personal injury cases operate differently when the city is involved.

 There are many cases in which the city, one of its officials, or the general conditions of the areas used by those who reside here cause injury.